When Flat Charts Cannot Show the Full Picture

 Most data visualisation belongs in 2D.
 Bar charts, line charts, scatter plots, heatmaps.
 They are faster to render, easier to read, and better supported by accessibility tools.
 A 3D bar chart is almost always worse than a 2D bar chart because the third dimension adds no information and makes comparison harder.

 But some data genuinely benefits from spatial representation.
 When three or more variables correlate in ways that 2D projections flatten, when network structures have too many edge crossings in 2D, when the underlying data is inherently spatial.
-In these cases, Three.js provides the rendering backbone for interactive 3D exploration.
-The challenge is building visualisations that perform at scale, update in real-time, and remain usable rather than merely impressive.
+This is where 3D data visualisation earns its place, and Three.js provides the rendering backbone for interactive exploration in the browser.
+The challenge is building visualisations that perform at scale, update in real time, and stay usable rather than merely impressive.

 Four common Three.js visualisation patterns rendered in WebGL.
 Each tab builds a different scene using the rendering technique discussed: InstancedMesh for scatter, displaced PlaneGeometry for surfaces, LineSegments for networks, and BoxGeometry for treemaps.